Attention-Based Foundation Model for Quantum States: Introduction

 Our objective is to learn a mapping from Hamiltonian parameter space to many-body wavefunction space: $\boldsymbol\lambda\mapsto\ket{\Psi_\theta(\boldsymbol\lambda)}$, predicting the full wavefunction, such as that of the ground state.
-Once this map is learned, energies and equal-time observables follow directly, and the system is effectively solved anywhere on the considered parameter manifold.
+Once this map is learned, energies and equal-time observables follow directly, and the system is effectively solved anywhere on the considered parameter neighborhood.

 To achieve this goal, we introduce \emph{Q-stage}, an attention-based neural network architecture for \emph{Q}uantum \emph{sta}te \emph{ge}neration.
 We choose to work in the second quantized basis where the network's input tokens are Fock space configurations and Hamiltonian parameters $\boldsymbol\lambda$.
-Importantly, tokens are embedded through positional encodings, which provide a maximally efficient feature space representation of the system, and attention operations naturally captures quantum correlations.
-We train the network on a small number of exact-diagonalization (ED) ground states to learn a smooth map $\boldsymbol\lambda\mapsto\ket{\Psi_\theta(\boldsymbol\lambda)}$.
+Importantly, tokens are embedded through positional encodings, which provide a efficient feature space representation of the system, and attention operations naturally captures quantum correlations.
+Translational symmetry is not imposed by construction; rather, spatial correlations are learned directly from sampling.
+This makes the architecture naturally applicable to models with spatial inhomogeneities, for instance onsite disorder.
+We train the network on a small number of exact-diagonalization (ED) ground states to learn a smooth map $\boldsymbol\lambda\mapsto\ket{\Psi_\theta(\boldsymbol\lambda)}$, for different $N$.
 On the 1D and 2D $t$–$V$ model up to $16$ sites, the model attains more than $99.9\%$ overlap on training points and more than $99.5\%$ on unseen parameters, and matches ED energies within $1.5\%$.
 A handful of labeled Hamiltonians suffices to reconstruct the full $(V/t,N)$ phase diagram ($N$ is number of particles), interpolating seamlessly through phase transitions and Hilbert space sectors.

-We show that physics insight into training data selection is crucial for generalization, and the success of the foundation model relies on a smooth mapping from the parameter manifold to the wavefunction space.
+We show that physics insight into training data selection is crucial for generalization, and the success of the foundation model relies on a smooth mapping from the parameter space to the wavefunction space.
 Our method is highly flexible and can be adapted to other setting beyond learning just quantum ground states.
 Limitations do exist: the wavefunction is discontinuous across first order phase transitions and excited-state are more difficult to learn than ground states.
 On the whole, our results demonstrate that a foundation model can be achieved for learning quantum states across different Hamiltonian parameters, models, and physical systems.